ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 Differential gene expression (DGE) analysis identifies genes showing statistically significant changes in expression between groups.
 Tools like DESeq2 and edgeR model count data using a negative binomial distribution to handle overdispersion.

 ---

+## Jukes-Cantor (JC69) Distance Model (Molecular Evolution)
+**Date:** August 31, 2025

+The Jukes-Cantor model assumes equal mutation rates among all nucleotides (A, C, G, T) and equal base frequencies (0.25).
+The evolutionary distance is calculated as d = -0.75 * ln(1 - 4/3 * p), where p is the observed proportion of differences.

+---